ge3224/switchback/examples/demos/c/README.md

 - **PHP Demo**: Shows basic navigation with a scripting language
 - **Zig Demo**: Shows modern systems programming with compile-time safety and form handling
+- **Rust Demo**: Shows image processing with optimistic updates
-- **C Demo**: Shows classic systems programming with **optimistic updates** for instant UX
+- **C Demo**: Single-page app focused on **optimistic updates** with custom modals and compact layout

-All three demonstrate different Switchback features with different language paradigms and trade-offs.
+Each demo showcases different Switchback features with different language paradigms and UX patterns.

 ## Learn More About Optimistic Updates